LuxciumProject/monorepo-one/frontend/home/src/utils/paths.md

 ## Formulas

-The following formulas are used to construct URLs and paths based on the JSON object structure.
+Use these formulas to construct URLs and paths based on the JSON object.

 ### GitHub Blob URL

-To construct a URL for viewing a file in GitHub:
+To construct a URL for viewing a file on GitHub:

 **Formula:**
 ```